Shyri/MaterialToolbar/README.md

     }
 }
 ```
-And obviously override the other MaterialToolbarSupplier methods
+And also override the other MaterialToolbarSupplier methods, just one to get the presenter and other to return the MaterialToolbar to the presenter

 ```java
     @Override
     public void setPresenter(MaterialPresenter presenter) {